 In order to do that, you need to create a media alert to send to a celebrity’s publicist that explains the who, what, when, and where aspects of your event.
 This is essentially what you want the media to write about when they file their stories.

 That’s what a red carpet is all about — the media interviewing the celebs.
 So once you’ve secured some great talent, invite the media to attend and cover.

 Create a ROS

-A run of show will help your team understand where to be, when, and who is responsible for what.
-When you’re on site, it’ll be an easy one-sheeter everyone can reference when they have a question.
+A run of shows will help your team understand where to be, when, and who is responsible for what.
+When you’re on-site, it’ll be an easy one-sheeter everyone can reference when they have a question.
 (Instead of asking you.)

 Set place markers for where the media should stand.
-If you’re not going to put down place markers for every outlet, at least group them by digital, print, photogs, broadcast, social media.
+If you’re not going to put down place markers for every outlet, at least group them by digital, print, photog, broadcast, and social media.
 Avoiding chaos is key!